amellnik/QCS-GHZ-experiment-demo/README.md

-# QCS-GHZ-experiment-demo
+# GHZ experiment demos
-A demonstration of the GHZ experiment on Rigetti's Quantum Cloud Services platform
+A demonstration of the GHZ experiment on Rigetti's Quantum Cloud Services platform and AWS Bracket.